 Candidates of Hospice

-The ideal candidates for hospice are patients who are nearing their final weeks to months of their life and want to focus on comfort measures rather than life-prolonging treatments.
-Physicians should give strong consideration in making a hospice referral when patients who are chronically ill present with a decreased functional status, spend more than half their time in bed or a chair and exhibit physical and psychological distress.
+The ideal candidates for hospice are patients nearing their final weeks to months of their life and want to focus on comfort measures rather than life-prolonging treatments.
+Physicians should give strong consideration in making a hospice referral when chronically ill patients present with a decreased functional status, spend more than half their time in bed or a chair and exhibit physical and psychological distress.
 A referral is paramount when there is a progressive decline in the patient's condition; their highest priority is to feel more in control and remain at home with support to keep comfortable.

 Qualifying for Hospice Benefits